sctanf/pico_usb_i2s_speaker/README.md

 created for a project to power Valve Index speakers with a Pico/RP2040 and I2S amplifers (MAX98357/MAX98360), see https://github.com/sctanf/Bigscreen-Beyond-Valve-Index-Strap-Adapter/ and https://github.com/sctanf/picoamp-PCB

+## compiling
+please use https://github.com/sctanf/tinyusb or tinyusb 0.17.0

 ## hardware
 I linked above for the companion boards that will work with picoamp firmware, but you can also build it out of module parts.